 If you want an easygoing wander through a pretty, enchanted woodland, this is the circular walk for you.
 Starting from the Forestry Commission car park, the route winds through glorious oak trees and has a hidden 18th-century tea garden cafe that looks out over the May Beck stream.
 After stopping for a slice of cake, follow the path to the Falling Foss, a beautiful waterfall that cascades over a 30-foot drop.
 Stop to take in the natural drama, the chances are you’ll hear it before you even see it.
 After this halfway point, you’ll snake back through the trees beside the brimming beck to come full circle back to the car park.

-The May Beck and Falling Foss Circular starts at Forestry Commission Car Park, Sneaton, Whitby, North Yorkshire, YO22 5JE.
+Start at Forestry Commission Car Park, Sneaton, Whitby, North Yorkshire, YO22 5JE.
+Check out the route.

 Ripley and Hampsthwaite